bwva/HTML-SpinnerElem/README.md

 The underlying SpinnerElement is constructed from a bit of HTML with some styling, plus css transformations to rotate it.

-For this release, the spinner is created as a circle with a cursor moving around on it.
-The cursor is just part of the circle's border, colored distinctly from the rest of the border.
+The spinner is created as a circle with a rotor.
+The rotor is just part of the circle's border, colored distinctly from the rest of the border.

-Future spinner variants to come, from me and perhaps you!

-SpinnerElements are self-contained, and need no additional images, css, HTML elements, or scripts.
+SpinnerElements are self-contained, and need no additional images, css, HTML elements, frameworks, or scripts.
+At the same time, SpinnerElements are versatile in HTML markup and highly scriptable for dynamic applications.

 ## Usage
 Loading the `spinner-component.js` Javascript file automatically constructs a spinner web component and makes it available as an element in the current DOM.